MiguelHigueraDev/discord-card-react/README.md

 ## Lanyard Card (\<LanyardDiscordCard\>)

-Pass your Discord ID as a prop to automatically update the card's status using [Lanyard](https://github.com/Phineas/lanyard).
-This also updates the Spotify and Activity (game) sections automatically using WebSocket.
+Pass your Discord ID as a prop to automatically update the card's status and Spotify/Game sections using [Lanyard](https://github.com/Phineas/lanyard) in WebSocket mode.

 Make sure to set up Lanyard by following [the instructions](https://github.com/Phineas/lanyard) (joining the Lanyard Discord server), or by self-hosting your own instance by following the instructions provided.